borislemke/nodejs_vs_php/README.md

 # Node.JS vs PHP + Express vs Laravel

+If your work colleagues still tries to argue on using PHP over Node.js for whatever reason, show them these results and tell them to shut up. ;) I will see when I have the time to add Go to the test bed.
+I'm pretty sure Go will win overall but I have no plans on learning the language and environment in the near future.
+I'll get back to it when I feel ready.
+`Node.js FTW`

 #### Test machine:
 - MacBook Pro (13 inch, late 2012)
 - 2.9GHz Intel Core i7